-Drained Nonlinear Analysis of an Retaining Wall
+Drained Nonlinear Analysis of a Retaining Wall

-For LUSAS version: 19.0
+For LUSAS version: 20.0

 For software product(s): Any Plus version.

 With product option(s): Nonlinear

-Note: The example exceeds the limits of the LUSAS Teaching and Training Version.

 Description

 The behaviour of a single propped retaining wall is to be investigated as soil is excavated in layers adjacent to it.
 Drained soil parameters are used throughout.